iyanuashiri/twitter-threader/README.md

 ## Introduction

-Twitter Thread is a list of tools to manage threads on Twitter.
+Twitter Thread is a library to manage threads on Twitter.
 You can GET and POST threads on Twitter.